kek/homepage/README.md

 Then, for each host, do `ssh-copy-id pi@<hostname>` and input the password for the `pi` user.

-## Updating configuration and application
+## Configuring nodes

 Last step.
-This is the only thing that needs to be done regularly after the above is set up.

-To update the configuration and/or deploy a new app version, run
+To update the configuration, run

 ```
 ansible-playbook playbook.yml